tsrsmict/shriteq/readme.md

 3. `python3 manage.py makemigrations` and `python3 manage.py migrate` (you won't need to run these every time, just the first time you're setting up the project and if you edit SQL model schema)
 4. `python3 manage.py runserver`
    This will open the server on http://localhost:8000

+You must have a `.env` file with `SECRET_KEY` and `DEBUG` keys for this to work.
+Refer to the configuration in `settings.py` for more information on what format is expected.

 ## Tailwind